bloomen/libunittest/README.txt

 * g++ -std=c++0x  (on Linux with GCC4.7)
 * clang++ -std=c++0x -stdlib=libc++  (on MacOSX with Clang3.2)

-In order to build and install libunittest simply unpack the archive, enter the resulting directory and do:
+In order to build and install libunittest simply unpack the distribution archive, enter the resulting directory and do:

 make
 make install [INSTALLDIR=/path/to/install]